yeshua453/website/docs/controls/page.md

 #### `subscribe_topic(topic, handler)`

-Subscribe current page session to a specific topic. `handler` is a function or method with two arguments: `topic` and `message`, for example:
+Subscribe current app session to a specific topic. `handler` is a function or method with two arguments: `topic` and `message`, for example:

 ```python
 def main(page: Page):